sskyau/stanford-dogs-classification-models/README.md

 This repository stores a collection of deep learning model training Google Colab notebooks.
 The models are trained on the Stanfords Dog dataset for the dog breed fine-grained classification problem.

 ## Model Training
+All models are developed on Google Colab and trained with a single GPU.
 The training was performed with transfer learning technique, where the model is formed by a state-of-the-art deep learning model pretrained on ImageNet with a new classification block attached.
 The train-validation-test split is 80-10-10.

 The training process consists of two phases:
 ### 1. Feature extraction